RuchiS26/house_price_prediction/README.md

 python manage.py runserver
 ```

-This Application makes it easy for buyers to predict the price.
--> This application may also help in the increase of sales.
--> Visualize the factors that affect the price of the house.
+This Application makes it easy for buyers to predict the price, may also help in the increase of sales by visualizing the factors that affect the price of the house.